maester365/maester/website/docs/tests/maester/MT.1022.md

 ---
-title: MT.1022 - All users covered by a P1 license are utilizing this license
+title: MT.1022 - All users utilizing a P1 license should be licensed
-description: Checks if all users entitled to a P1 license are actively being protected by it.
+description: Checks if all users utilizing a P1 license are properly licensed.
 slug: /docs/tests/MT.1022
 sidebar_class_name: hidden
 ---

-# All users covered by a P1 license are utilizing this license
+# All users utilizing a P1 license should be licensed

 ## Description

-Checks if all users entitled to a P1 license are actively being protected by it.
+Checks if all users utilizing a P1 license are properly licensed.

 ## How to fix